JakobTheDev/awesome-devsecops/readme.md

 ### Monitoring
 It's not enough to test and harden our software in the lead up to a release.
 We must also monitor our production software for usage, performance and errors to capture malicious behavior and potential security flaws that we may need to respond to or address.
 A wide variety of tools are available to monitor different aspects of production software and infrastructure.

-- [Csper](https://csper.io/report-uri) - _Csper_ - A set of Content Security Policy tools that can test policies, monitor CRP reports and provide metrics and alerts.
+- [Csper](https://csper.io/report-uri) - _Csper_ - A set of Content Security Policy tools that can test policies, monitor CSP reports and provide metrics and alerts.

 ### Secrets Management